Do you want to be part of an organization that connects kids and adults to their community and their land?

 Guide campers on adventures from the California Coast to the Sierras.
 Backpacking or multi-day travel camps.
 WFR cert and California van CDL required prior to position beginning.

-Must possess class A or B California CDL with passenger and air brake endorsements for at least 3 years.
+Must possess class A or B California CDL with passenger and air brake endorsements.
+Trainer must have 3+ years experience.

 Required Experience, Attributes & Physical Demands